fgregoretti/Cpp-AIF/doc/mdp_class.md

 Users may desire to create their own customized observation models or at least set them up with appropriate initial values.
 Typically, in such situations, users begin by initializing the **$A$** arrays with identical multidimensional arrays filled with zeros, using `Zeros` class method.
 They would then fill out the conditional probability entries “by hand”, using `()` operator or `setValue` class method, according to the task the user is interested in modelling.

-After having filled out `A0` we define a vector of vector of pointers to `likelihood` objects
+After having filled out `A0` we define a vector of vectors of pointers to `likelihood` objects

 `std::vector<std::vector<likelihood<FLOAT_TYPE,4>*>> A;`